 Plants are usually one sex only (dioecious) thus bearing only male or only female flowers.
 Most infestations are made up of male-only or female-only plants, although some infestations comprise plants of both sexes.

 Flowers: Flower heads grow to 25mm in length and approximately 15mm in diameter.
 The florets are a soft pink to mauve colour.
 They are borne either solitary or in groups up to four, from both the apex and axils of the plant.

-Fruit/Seed: Fertile seed is rarely produced, as female flowers need male flowers within approximately 100 metres to allow successful insect pollination.
+Fruit/Seed: Fertile seed needs both male and female flowers, which are borne on separate plants.
+Flowers need to be within approximately 100 metres of each other to allow successful insect pollination.

-Dispersal: Most dispersal occurs by the spreading root system.
+Dispersal: Most dispersal occurs by the spreading root system, unless you have an infestation with both male and female plants then the plant will spread both vegetatively and via seed.
 Infestations have been known to expand outwards by 13 metres in a single year by rhizome growth alone.
-Any soil cultivation and movement may tranfsfer rhizome fragments to new areas and begin new infestations.
+Any soil cultivation and movement may transfer rhizome fragments to new areas and begin new infestations.

-- Californian thistle is a very competitve weed in cropping areas as the regular soil cultivation readily breaks up the rhizome system and spreads it.
+- Californian Thistle is a very competitive weed in cropping areas as the regular soil cultivation readily breaks up the rhizome system and spreads it.

 - The plant also interferes with harvesting of the crop.

 - Infestations in grazed areas are rarely eaten by stock due to the sharp spiny leaves, allowing them to grow and multiply unchecked.